ds67/jminicache/README.md

 # jminicache
 Small but fast memory cache of arbitrary objects

 # Usage

-You must create an object of `ds.67.jmininicache.MiniCache`.
+You must create an object of `ds67.jmininicache.MiniCache`.

-The created cache object is fully mulithreaded.
-Read operations are done in parallel, for writes the full cache access is shorty blocked.
+The created cache object is fully multithreaded.
+Read operations are done in parallel, for writes the full cache access is shortly blocked.
+However when your supplier function is called to add yet unknown values the cache is not blocked when executing the supplier function.

 Then consider the upate and the removal policies.